Ronald J. Falk: Glomerular Disease Collaborative Network

-Kidney Education Outreach Programs
+Kidney Education Outreach Program (KEOP)

-Falk organized and continues to conduct a weekly multidisciplinary vasculitis and glomerular disease outpatient clinic that is one of the largest in the United States.
+Falk organized and continues to conduct a weekly Vasculitis and Connective Tissue Diseases outpatient clinic that is one of the largest in the United States.
 In 2005, Falk became co-founder and director of the UNC Kidney Center (UNCKC).
 The overall mission of the UNCKC is to reduce the burden of chronic kidney disease through discovery about the pathophysiology and therapeutics of the disease; through the development and assessment of educational programs about kidney disease for North Carolinians and their primary care physicians and by providing physicians and citizens access to information about the causes and treatments of kidney disease.
 The UNCKC provides a multidisciplinary and multi-school approach to research pertaining to kidney disease spanning the gamut from basic molecular biology and genetics to broad epidemiological studies and clinical treatment trials.

-Through the Kidney Education Outreach Program (KEOP), Falk launched a patient education outreach campaign in 2006 with the slogan, “Remember to ask: ‘Hey Doc, how are my kidneys?’”
-Targeted education initiatives include billboard and television media campaigns, community-based interactive information sessions, and the KEOP Filter newsletter.
+Through the Kidney Education Outreach Program (KEOP), Falk launched a patient education outreach campaign in 2006 with the slogan, "Remember to ask: 'Hey Doc, how are my kidneys?'"
+Targeted education initiatives include billboard and television media campaigns and community-based interactive information sessions.
 Through the KEOP, the Mobile Outreach Unit has educated and screened almost 6,000 North Carolina citizens in 45 of its 100 counties.
-KEOP is actively collaborating with other organizations, such as the National Kidney Foundation of North Carolina to ensure a broader reach and expansion of resources, and forming long-term relationships with specific communities and community leaders for future partnership.

 In 2008, the UNCKC received a generous donation from Shirley Gilman to create the Allan Brewster Memorial Fund.
-This fund has been used to expand the KEOP's community-based awareness campaign to increase North Carolinians’ knowledge about the importance of organ donation and the role of kidney transplantation in achieving improved clinical outcomes and quality of life for persons at risk for or experiencing kidney failure.
-In 2011, UNC opened four kidney pre-transplant satellite clinics in the western and eastern areas of the state.
-These clinics are conducted in conjunction with local private practices and include a full transplant evaluation by one of UNC’s transplant nephrologists.
+This fund has been used to expand the KEOP's community-based awareness campaign to increase North Carolinians' knowledge about the importance of organ donation and the role of kidney transplantation in achieving improved clinical outcomes and quality of life for persons at risk for or experiencing kidney failure.
+In 2011, UNC opened kidney pre-transplant satellite clinics in the western (Asheville) and eastern (Raleigh/Rex) areas of the state.
+These clinics include a full transplant evaluation by one of UNC's transplant nephrologists.
 A nurse practitioner provides education on living donation, pre-emptive transplantation, and the importance of managing comorbidities to optimize transplant outcomes.
-The overall goal of the satellite clinics is to ensure that every patient interested in a kidney transplant is evaluated and listed.
+The overall goal of the kidney transplant program is to ensure that every patient interested in a kidney transplant is evaluated and listed.